Caleb Lee Hutchinson: Music career

 Hutchinson's song on American Idol, "Johnny Cash Heart", was released after his performance on the show.
-The song charted at No. 16 on the Country Digital Song Sales chart on its first week of release.
+The song charted at number 16 on the Country Digital Song Sales chart on its first week of release.

 On 28 June 2019, Hutchinson released a self-titled EP, produced by Kristian Bush of Sugarland.
 Two songs from the EP, "Left of Me" and a cover of Post Malone's song "Better Now" were first released in January 2019.